Back to Blog

 caregiver supporttechnologymental health

-• Emotional exhaustion — Feeling drained, hopeless, or resentful
+• Emotional exhaustion — Feeling drained, hopeless, or resentful, even toward the person you're caring for

-• Physical symptoms — Chronic fatigue, frequent illness, sleep problems
+• Physical symptoms — Chronic fatigue, frequent illness, sleep problems, headaches, and weight changes

 • Social withdrawal — Pulling away from friends, hobbies, and your own family